api3latam/liquid-oracles/README.md

-# liquid-oracles
+# Liquid Oracles
-Airnode and Beacon Implementations for Pyliquid and Liquid Tooling
+Airnode and Beacon Implementations for Pyliquid and Liquid Tooling.

 ### Modules
 - [Docker](./docker): Includes set of images with necessary infrastructure to spin off the Service including the API(s) and Liquid infrastructure